-The time of Christ’s first advent and the year of His crucifixion was predicted by the angel Gabriel to Daniel.
+The time of Christ’s first advent and the year of His crucifixion were predicted by the angel Gabriel to Daniel.
 “Seventy weeks,” said the angel, “are determined upon thy people and upon thy holy city, to finish the transgression, and to make an end of sins, and to make reconciliation for iniquity, and to bring in everlasting righteousness, and to seal up the vision and prophecy, and to anoint the most holy” (Daniel 9:24).

 A day in prophecy stands for a year (Numbers 14:34; Ezekiel 4:6).
 The seventy weeks, or four hundred and ninety days, represent four hundred and ninety years.
 A starting point for this period was given: “Know therefore and understand, that from the going forth of the commandment to restore and to build Jerusalem unto the messiah the Prince shall be seven weeks, and threescore and two weeks” (Daniel 9:25).
 Sixty-nine weeks represent four hundred and eighty-three years.